 Oftentimes, succulents you purchase from your online florist already come inside cute little pots or containers.
 If you’re happy with them then you can actually skip this part of the process.
 Although it is advisable to place them in containers bigger than the original because succulents can still grow, hence a small pot can crowd out the roots, stunt their growth or slow down oxygen exchange.

 Using your gardening trowel, carefully free the roots of the succulents and take them out of their containers.
 Place them inside the terra cotta pots and add soil until the roots are completely covered.
+I always look up reputable concrete planter manufacture online, when I am ready to repot them.

 4. Place your pots on the bookcase and add ornaments depending on your taste.